google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 In fact, if you would like to purchase a Hearty Lady or two, you may just find one in my Etsy Shop, though maybe not as they have been so popular I may be sold out.

 But if you make your own papercraft ladies, I would just love to see them.
-I hope you will share your punch art with me :)
+I hope you will share your punch art with me so I can see your ladies' expressions.

 Do You Have A Favourite Handmade Card to Share?